 Further details will be added to the end of this web page and circulated via the mailing list closer to the date.

 A PDF file of statistics about past DMFUG meetings can be found here.

-SGI User GroupThe DMF Users Group works in collaboration with the SGI User Group (SGIUG), whose 12th annual conference will be held in San Jose from April 29 - May 1, 2014.
+SGI User GroupThe DMF Users Group works in collaboration with the SGI User Group (SGIUG).